DiantArts/DiantArts/README.md

 - Create a sound library, using OpenAL or something else depending on what I find.
 - Finisd my [coding style](https://github.com/DiantArts/CodingStyle)

-If you wish, don't hesitate to let me know what you think of my work at: DiantArts@gmail.com, I would be glad to have external insights.
+If you wish, don't hesitate to let me know what you think of my work at: evan.loiseau@epitech.eu, I would be glad to have external insights.

 <!---
 DiantArts/DiantArts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.